How to Dynamically Scale Font Size in Godot [Clean Approach]

 base_font_size = label.get_theme_font_size("font_size", label.get_class())GDScript snippet to initialize the base size

-Updating the Font when the Control changes
+Updating the font when the control changes

 func _enter_tree():